How do parents and family members purchase athletic tickets?

 What are the residency requirements for the University of Oregon?

-When your student applies for admission, they must complete a series of questions that determines whether they meet the Oregon Administrative Rules pertaining to residency classification.
+When your student applies for admission, they must complete a series of questions that determine whether they meet the Oregon Administrative Rules pertaining to residency classification.
 If their answers indicate that they are not a resident, or their answers are incomplete or seem to provide conflicting information, they will be classified as a nonresident.
 Only those who are classified as residents may receive in-state tuition.
 For specific questions about residency requirements, please either look over the Admissions information regarding residency or contact the University Admissions office.

 How does student academic advising work?